syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the text to the groups in the ribbon control.
+Specifies the text to the groups in the ribbon control.